To request a rent statement, contact your local branch. Contact details can be found here.

 This is the easiest way to pay your rent.
 Once it is set up, you don’t need to worry about remembering to pay each week or month.

-If you are able to pay by Direct Debit, you will be invited to complete a direct debit form when you sign your tenancy agreement, or you can set it up later by calling us on 033 0678 0277.
+If you are able to pay by Direct Debit, you will be invited to complete a direct debit form when you sign your tenancy agreement, or you can set it up later by calling your local branch.

 If you would like to set up a Standing Order, your Housing Officer will provide you with our bank account details and you can use internet banking or contact your bank to set up your payment.

-Contact us on 033 0678 0277 to get our bank details so you can set up a standing order or regular payment from your bank account.
+Contact us by calling your local branch to get our bank details so you can set up a standing order or regular payment from your bank account.

 Debit / Credit card

-You can pay with a debit or credit card over the phone by calling us on 033 0678 0277.
+You can pay with a debit or credit card over the phone by calling your local branch.
 You may want to set a reminder to make sure you remember to pay on time when your rent is due.

 We want to help